-The separation of tenancy management and tenancy support is supported in principle - consumers have greater choice and face fewer risks if their relationship is with more than one service provider.
+The separation of tenancy management and tenancy support is agreed upon as a principle of best practice - consumers have greater choice and face fewer risks if their relationship is with more than one service provider.

-However, we do not support a blunt approach.
-Consideration needs to be given to understanding regional variations, or differing scales of operation or approaches to providing tenancy support by social housing managers
+However, National Shelter does not support a blunt approach.
+Consideration needs to be given to understanding regional variations, or differing scales of operation or approaches to providing tenancy support by social housing managers.

-- Care must be taken to commissioning tenancy support services: contract design critical to ensure services are skilled, culturally appropriate and relationship based, with a focus on prevention and early intervention - AHURI research has identified that a competitive culture in a multi-provider setting may provide consumers with more choice but can undermine the coherence of care and level of professional coordination.
-In addition, there is a risk that private agencies may reduce choice by lowering their price in the short term in order to eliminate competition. - Issue of 'creaming' of service payments targeting of clients who are low cost rather that most in need needs to be considered. - As an alternative to competitive tendering we propose a Public Social Partnership and a co-design approach to enable the deep knowledge of the community services sector (this is particularly true for providers in long term services like housing, but also homelessness where service may be provided long after the initial "crisis response") to be utilized much earlier in the design phase of service delivery, program response and decisions around cost and scope of service provision.
+- Care must be taken to commission tenancy support services: contract design critical to ensure services are skilled, culturally appropriate and relationship based, with a focus on prevention and early intervention. - AHURI has identified that a competitive culture in a multi-provider setting may provide consumers with more choice but can undermine the coherence of care and level of professional coordination.
+In addition, there is a risk that private agencies may reduce choice by lowering their price in the short term in order to eliminate competition.

-- Governments should encourage providers to strive for excellence rather than setting a minimum standard, and allow for flexibility in service delivery - Community Housing Providers and tenancy support services have demonstrated Innovation, efficiencies and effectiveness without competition - National Shelter would also like to see much higher levels of tenant engagement and participation in service delivery and believes this would ideally be done independently of CHPs or organisations (industry bodies, training or support bodies) which are effectively controlled by providers.
+- Issue of 'creaming' where services target clients who are low cost rather that those most in need must be considered. - As an alternative to competitive tendering we propose a Public Social Partnership and a codesign approach to enable the deep knowledge of the community services sector (this is particularly true for providers in long term services like housing, but also homelessness where service may be provided long after the initial "crisis response") to be utilised much earlier in the design phase of service delivery, program response and decisions around cost and scope of service provision. - Governments should encourage providers to strive for excellence rather than setting a minimum standard, and allow for flexibility in service delivery. - CHPs and tenancy support services have demonstrated innovation, efficiencies and effectiveness without competition. - National Shelter would also like to see much higher levels of tenant engagement and participation in service delivery and believes this would ideally be independent of CHPs or organisations (industry bodies, training or support bodies) which are effectively controlled by providers.
 At a minimum "arms length" separation should be vested in consumers rather than providers. - For example, the Peer Education Support Program (PESP) is a volunteer program that provides people who have experienced homelessness with the opportunity to improve the service system.
 PESP team members play a key role in promoting the benefits and transformative power of consumer participation in service system and policy development.
-PESP activities include: - consumer participation training and advice - group and individual presentation - peer facilitation of focus groups, interviews or surveys - peer support - media activities - consultation with all levels of government - consultation with the specialist homelessness support services (SHSS) and related sectors - participation on working / steering groups and committees.
+PESP activities include: - consumer participation training and advice - group and individual presentation - peer facilitation of focus groups, interviews or surveys - peer support - · media activities - consultation with all levels of government - consultation with the specialist homelessness support services (SHSS) and related sectors - participation on working / steering groups and committees

-Shelter proposes a need to explore improved ways to engage tenants in the design, evaluation and delivery of housing services.
+National Shelter proposes exploring improved ways to engage tenants in the design, evaluation and delivery of housing services.
 Levels of participation are often described by means of a "ladder of participation", most famously articulated by Sherry Arnstein in 1969.
-Romanin draws on a number of sources to revise this concept for a housing setting, dividing it into three levels and eight sub-levels.
-These are:
+Romanin, drawing on a number of sources to revise this concept for a housing setting it is divided into three levels and eight sublevels as follows:

-- Two degrees of Non-participation providing information, and seeking information. - Three degrees of Tokenism listening, consultation and dialogue - Three degrees of Tenant Power joint management, choice and control.
+- Two degrees of Non-participation providing information, and seeking information; - Three degrees of Tokenism listening, consultation and dialogue; and - Three degrees of Tenant Power joint management, choice and control.

-National Shelter identifies a need for a feedback mechanism which would ultimately be owned and controlled by tenants themselves to improve user choice.
-Government should provide resourcing to enable engagement and participation processes to form a central plank of service design and delivery.
+National Shelter identifies a need for a feedback mechanism that would ultimately be owned and controlled by tenants themselves to improve user choice.
+Governments should provide resourcing to enable engagement and participation processes to form a central plank of service design and delivery.